 Labdanumhars (Cistus ladaniferus)

 Labdanum resinoid has been used in incense and perfumes since antiquity for its complex, bewitching scent.
-Nowadays, it is often used in oriental-type fragrances and as a natural and vegan alternative to ambergris.
 A rich base note, it evokes pines but also leather, tobacco, pepper, or even coffee.
+It is often used as a natural and vegan alternative to ambergris.

 Growing under the hot sun of the Mediterranean basin, the evergreen leaves of Cistus ladaniferus coat themselves with a sticky, fragrant resin to prevent dehydration when the temperature rises.
 Also called gum rockrose, it is a pioneer plant - the first to spread on degraded soils after a fire, thus preventing erosion.